nusenu/ansible-relayor/README.md

 --------------
 All variables mentioned here are optional.

-* `tor_offline_masterkey_dir`
+* `tor_ContactInfo` string
-    - default: ~/.tor/offlinemasterkeys
-    - Defines the location where on the ansible host relay keys (ed25519 and RSA) are stored.
-    - Within that folder ansible will create a subfolder for every tor instance.
-    - see the [documentation](https://github.com/nusenu/ansible-relayor/wiki/How-to-migrate-all-tor-instances-of-one-server-to-another) if you want to migrate instances to a new server
-    - **note**: do not manually mangle file and/or foldernames/content in these tor DataDirs
+    - Sets the relay's ContactInfo field.

 * `tor_signingkeylifetime_days` integer
+    - all tor instances created by relayor run in [OfflineMasterKey](https://www.torproject.org/docs/tor-manual.html.en#OfflineMasterKey) mode
-    - defines the lifetime of Ed25519 signing keys in days
+    - this setting defines the lifetime of Ed25519 signing keys in days
-    - indirectly defines **how often you have to run your ansible playbook to ensure keys do not expire**
+    - indirectly defines **how often you have to run your ansible playbook to ensure your relay keys do not expire**
+    - **a tor instance in OfflineMasterKey mode automatically stops when his key/cert expires, so this is a crucial setting!**
     - lower values (eg. 7) are better from a security point of view but require more frequent playbook runs
     - default: 30

-* `tor_LogLevel`
-    - specify tor's loglevel (minSeverity)
-    - possible values: debug, info, notice, warn and err
-    - logs will go to syslog only (distinct files are not supported)
-    - default: notice

-* `tor_ContactInfo`
-    - Sets the relay's ContactInfo field.

-* `tor_IPv6` boolean
-    - default: True (autodetects if you have IPv6 IPs and enables support for it accordingly)
-    - you can opt-out by setting it to False

-* `tor_nickname`
-    - defines the nickname tor instances will use
-    - up to 19 chars long, must contain only the characters [a-zA-Z0-9]
-    - all tor instances on a host will get the same nickname
-    - to use the server's hostname as the nickname set it to {{ ansible_hostname }}
-    - tor_nicknamefile overrules this setting
-    - default: none

-* `tor_nicknamefile` /path/to/file.csv
-    - this is a simple comma separated csv file stored on the ansible host specifying nicknames
-    - first column: instance identifier (inventory_hostname-ip_orport)
-    - second column: nickname
-    - one instance per line
-    - all instances MUST be present in the csv file
-    - default: none

-* `tor_ExitRelay` boolean
-    - You will want to set this to True if you want to run exit relays.
-    - default: False

-* `tor_ExitNoticePage` boolean
-    - specifies whether we display the default tor exit notice [html page](https://gitweb.torproject.org/tor.git/plain/contrib/operator-tools/tor-exit-notice.html) on the DirPort
-    - only relevant if we are an exit
-    - default: True

-* `tor_AbuseEmailAddress` email-address
-    - if set this email address is used on the tor exit notice [html page](https://gitweb.torproject.org/tor.git/plain/contrib/operator-tools/tor-exit-notice.html) published on the DirPort
-    - you are encouraged to set it if you run an exit
-    - only relevant if you run exits

-* `tor_ExitPolicy`
-    - specify your custom exit policy
-    - is only relevant if tor_ExitRelay is True
-    - default: reduced exit policy (https://trac.torproject.org/projects/tor/wiki/doc/ReducedExitPolicy)

 * `tor_ports`
     - This var allows you to